fbpx

 The next term that we want to talk about is the setback point (labeled “SB” in the below example).
 The setback point is the distance from the apex back to where the bend line is going to be, where the end of our bend goes into the flange.
 The bend in our example has two setback points: we have one on each side of the bend that are the same exact distance.
 There are two things that really affect the setback: the angle to which you’re bending the material and the radius in which you’re bending it.
 If we change the radius, we move the bend line down, and if we change the angle, we move our apex.

 To exaggerate this, stretching the outside area that’s under tension, we end up thinning it, which causes our neutral line also to shift inwards.
-This shift inwards and the thinning is where we get the term K Factor from, which is a common term in sheet metal bending terminology.
-K Factor is equal to that new reduced thickness over the overall original thickness.
+This shift inwards and the thinning is where we get the term “k-factor” from.
+The k-factor is equal to that new reduced thickness over the overall original thickness.

 Utilizing the Bending Calculator